-- Help employers to identify activities in their organization that can be combined with a job for people with disabilities. - define the qualification requirements together with employers and people with disabilities - examine the information needs of employers and people with disabilities - inform employers about the preparation, onboarding process and follow-up of the transition to an internship or job
+- To help employers to identify activities in their organization that can be combined with a job for people with disabilities. - To define the qualification requirements together with employers and people with disabilities. - To examine the information needs of employers and people with disabilities. - To inform employers about the preparation, onboarding process and follow-up of the transition to an internship or job.